devnich/python-programming/README.md

         print(m, 'is small')
 ```

 - Always associated with an `if`.
--   Must come before the `else` (which is the "catch all").
+- Must come before the `else` (which is the “catch all”).

 ## Conditions are tested once, in order

-Python steps through the branches of the conditional in order, testing
-each in turn.
+Python steps through the branches of the conditional in order, testing each in turn.
 Order matters!
 The following is wrong:

 ``` python
 grade = 85